vshkl/knot-api/README.md

 ## What's here

 - Sign-up & Sign-in with email and password.
-- Authentication with JWT token.
+- Authentication with JWT token and token refresh.
 - Basic CRUD operations for notes.
 - Cursor-based pagination for notes.